ThingPulse/docs/docs/guides/esp32-s3-pendrive.md

 After flashing the firmware it might be necessary to press reset to get out of bootloader mode.

+## Building & Flashing the SuperWiFi Duck project
+1. Get the SuperWiFiDuck project: `git clone https://github.com/ThingPulse/SuperWifiDuck`
+2. Press the build & flash button in VS Code's footer

+To use SuperWiFiDuck follow the instructions in the (repository)[https://github.com/ThingPulse/SuperWifiDuck]

+## Flashing Circuit Python
+Use the web flasher (here)[https://circuitpython.org/board/ThingPulse_PendriveS3/] Please note: at the moment the web flasher does not work yet, but will be fixed soon.

 ## Links
 [Documentation on Github](https://github.com/ThingPulse/thingpulse-devices/tree/master/pendrive-s3)